emwap/signature-paper/paper.md

          => Ann a -> (Data a -> Signature b) -> Signature (a -> b)
 ```

 We can think of `Signature` as adding top-level lambda abstraction and result annotations to the existing expression language `Data`.
 The use of a host-language function in the `Lam` constructor is commonly known as *higher-order abstract syntax* (HOAS) [@pfenning1988higher].
 HOAS allows us to construct signatures without the need to generate fresh variable names.
-As we will see in section\ \cref{code-generation}, names are instead generated when we generate code from the signature.
+As we will see in \cref{code-generation}, names are instead generated when we generate code from the signature.

 ## Code generation